KTKA-TV: Bankruptcy and tower collapse

 Months after going on the air, a dispute among shareholders in Mid America Broadcasting of Kansas erupted.
 In state court in Chanute, the four minority stockholders—including Cale Hudson—sued Larry D. Hudson and the secretary-treasurer in the firm in an effort to prevent them from issuing more stock and thus diluting their interests.
 Because of the dispute tying up the company's liquidity, on November 18, 1983—less than five months after starting—the company filed for Chapter 11 bankruptcy reorganization.

 While this matter was pending, a second setback befell KLDH.
-On March 19, 1984, Topeka was hit with what was described as one of its worst ice storms in recent years; a later ranking by the National Weather Service in Wichita placed it fourth-worst all time behind three events in the 2000s.
+On March 19, 1984, Topeka was hit with what was described as one of its worst ice storms in recent years; a later ranking by the National Weather Service in Wichita placed it fourth-worst of all time behind three events in the 2000s.
 The station's 1439 ft mast collapsed under the weight of 2 in of ice, buckling within the lower 100 ft stretch.
 The station did not return to the air until April 15, when it was able to put out a reduced-power signal from a temporary tower.
 By then, the damage had been done.
 KLDH laid off half its staff, including the entire news team.
 Most of the news employees took new jobs at stations from Fairbanks, Alaska, to Fort Wayne, Indiana.

 The loss of the tower and of revenue from broadcasting commercials was a financial blow to KLDH.
 By early April, Mid America Broadcasting had only $8,000 in cash reserves and had to receive approval for access to cash from the bankruptcy judge.
 After warnings that a liquidation may be necessary, in May, a trustee was appointed to oversee the struggling station's affairs.
 David Segal, a retired broadcast executive, was authorized by the bankruptcy court to take offers for KLDH and received at least five bids.
 Some bidders shied away from the station because of its issues.
 Chronicle Broadcasting, owner of KAKE-TV—the ABC affiliate in Wichita—did due diligence and passed.
 Ron Loewen, KAKE's general manager, believed the $6 million valuation being sought was too high given KLDH's indebtedness and competitive standing.
 It had to fight for viewers and advertisers against the dominant WIBW-TV and the Kansas City stations (Kansas City ABC affiliate KMBC-TV was on Topeka cable as late as 2013).
 Additionally, Topeka was a slower-growth area, and KLDH had few assets eligible to be written off.

 The sole bidder to present an offer was none other than Larry D. Hudson, who conditioned a purchase on dismissal of the various lawsuits against the station.
 The bankruptcy court approved the sale to Hudson in November 1984, at the same time that construction on the replacement tower was completed.
 Its losses during the time it was in bankruptcy averaged $130,000 a month and totaled $1.5 million for 1984.
 Hudson took control of the station in February 1985.